The Wrong Woman

 The Wrong Woman is a 1995 Canadian thriller film directed by Douglas Jackson and starring Nancy McKeon, Chelsea Field, and Michele Scarabelli.
 It was produced by Pierre David and written by Douglas Soesbe.

 Plot

 An honest temporary employee (Nancy McKeon) finds herself accused of murder when the president of the real estate company to which she has been assigned is suddenly murdered before she can tell him that she discovered one of his regular workers has been robbing him blind.
 That she was having an affair with the slain man only complicates matters.

+Release

 The film was broadcast on CBS March 26, 1996.
-Subsequently, it was released on video and is a frequent repeat on the Lifetime Network.
+Prior to that, it was released on video by Republic Pictures and is a frequent repeat on the Lifetime Network.